gigapixel/rybellion/README.md

 Prerequisite
 ------------
+1. Ensure your test machine has Firefox installed.
-Ensure your test machine has Ruby installed and available to use gem command.
+2. Ensure your test machine has Ruby installed and available to use gem command.

 * For ruby installation, please check: https://www.ruby-lang.org/en/installation/
 * For Windows user, you need to install DevKit for build cucumber, download from: http://rubyinstaller.org/downloads/